exucutional/bioinformatics/README.md

 Problem 24 - Find a Highest-Scoring Fitting Alignment of Two Strings

 Problem 25 - Find a Highest-Scoring Multiple Sequence Alignment

+Problem 26 - Implement GreedySorting to Sort a Permutation by Reversals